ChrisStewart132/rpi_PCD8544_Nokia_5110_Display/README.md

 Nokia 5110 is a Nokia GSM mobile phone model.
 It was released in 1998.
 At one point, it was said to be the most popular mobile telephone in the world.

 # REQUIREMENTS TO RUN
-Requires a device (rpi 3b+) with an SPI interface and 2 spare GPIO pins, Nokia 5110 LCD, gpiod library, linux os (gpiod, spidev, C programs, gcc compiler), picameraV1 (rpi camera V1.3 hardware).
+Requires a raspberry pi computer running bullseye or bookworm os, Nokia 5110 LCD, gpiod library, and a rpi camera.

 # HOW TO RUN
 Assuming you have wired your SPI interface to the Nokia 5110 with the 2 GPIO (d/c and rst) pins correctly connected.